 Contacting your carrier

 Most major carriers can block calls to your device.
 Verizon offers this service for free, as does Sprint.
 There are a few limitations — for instance, Verizon only allows you to block up to five lines and you’ll have to reblock lines every 90 days.
-If you’re willing to pay $5 per month, you can block up to 20 contacts through Verizon Smart Family.
-If you want AT&T to block unwanted numbers, you’ll need to cough up $5 a month for Smart Limits.
+If you’re willing to pay $5 per month, you can block up to 20 contacts through Verizon Smart Family, or there’s Call Filter at $3 per month.
+If you want AT&T to block unwanted numbers, then check out the AT&T Call Protect app.
+You can get more features with AT&T Call Protect Plus, but it costs $4 per month.
 T-Mobile offers number blocking through the Family Allowances service for $5 per month.

 Other options for blocking calls